Kingcxp/research/llm/report.md

 ![](assets/embedding.png)

-- Through the help of a pretrained matrix, each token is converted into a vector of size $d_{model}$, which every number in the vector represents a sematic feature of the token.
+- Through the help of a pretrained matrix, each token is converted into a vector of size $d_{model}$, which every number in the vector represents a semantic feature of the token.

 ---